rajvaidyanath27/Currency-Converter/README.md

-Build a Currency Converter App in React JS 18 using tailwindcss for styling.
+Build a Currency Converter with React JS and Tailwind CSS